bloomberg/presto-accumulo/README.md

 Looking for the `PrestoBatchWriter`?
 Check out the 0.178 branch.

-This repository contains four sub-projects:
+This repository contains three sub-projects:

 1. _presto-accumulo-iterators_ - A collection of Accumulo iterators to be installed on the TabletServers.
 These iterators are required to user the connector.
 2. _presto-accumulo-tools_ - A Java project with some tools to help out with metadata management tasks that could not otherwise be done using SQL.